Vadim-Hizhnichenko/my-first-project/README.md

 ## Project Summary

 The website displays products.
-Users can add and remove products to/from their cart while also specifying the quantity of each item.
+Users can add and remove products to/from their cart while also specifying the quantity of each item.The site has an email newsletter upon successful ordering

 ## Running this project